Current Challenge dates

 How the Number Sense Challenge works

-- The Number Sense Challenge will be held in an online Zoom room, and students may take the test from any suitable physical location as long as they are accompanied by an adult chaperone who agrees to proctor the test, make sure that the student is following instructions, and send us the student's answers after each test is over.
+- The Number Sense Challenge will be held in an online Zoom room, and students may take the test from any suitable physical location as long as they are accompanied by an adult chaperone who agrees to proctor the test, make sure that the student is following instructions, and help ensure that the student's answers are sent to us when each test is over.

 4:50pm Pacific / 7:50pm Eastern - A link to the online meeting room will be sent to the email address of each student's chaperone of record about 10 minutes before the room opens; please email email@example.com if this link is not received by 5 minutes before the time the room is scheduled to open.
 You will be admitted to the room at the designated check-in time; do not email us before that time asking why we won't let you into the room.

-5:10pm Pacific / 8:10pm Eastern - When it is time to start testing the contest director will display the timer and rules for the contest on the Zoom shared screen.
-When the test starts the contest director will share a PDF of the test that participants can open in a web browser.
-Answers will be filled out on the answer sheets that participants printed out the day before the contest.
-Participants may switch back and forth between the timer on the Zoom screen and the PDF of the test, but are not to access any other applications on their computer while the timer is running.
+5:15pm Pacific / 8:15pm Eastern - When it is time to start testing the contest director will display the timer and rules for the contest on the Zoom shared screen.
+When the test starts the contest director will share the test with participants.
+Answers will be filled out on the designated web form.
+Participants may switch back and forth between the timer on the Zoom screen and the browser where the test and answer form are displayed, but are not to access any other applications on their computer while the timer is running.
+Students must submit their answers to the test before the timer reaches zero.

 What you need to do the day of the contest

 - Make sure all students you are chaperoning are present and ready to go and that every student has their own computer that is connected to the internet.
-The computer must have a camera and each student must be visible on camera while testing so we can monitor them just like at an in-person contest.
+The computer must have a camera and each student and their surroundings must be visible on camera while testing so we can monitor them just like at an in-person contest (in particular, students may not use an artificial background).

 - On each student's computer, click on the invitation link to the meeting room, and turn on the student's camera and join with computer audio.
 Make sure the student's microphone is muted.
 Start the chat window and test your sound and video with the tools Zoom provides.